stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 Your Protagonist’s Archetype determines the starting value for his or her Resources rating; it is a number listed as part of the Archetype description.

-If you would prefer this value to be higher, you have the option to “trade-in” one or more **BONUS SKILL POINT** picks (see page 27).
+If you would prefer this value to be higher, you have the option to “trade-in” one or more **BONUS SKILL POINT** picks (see [[#Detailed Description Bonus Skill Points]]).
 For the first such skill pick traded-in, your Protagonist receives a +5 boost to Resources rating.
 Each additional pick you trade in beyond the first, grants your Protagonist a further +2 boost to Resources.
 You may sacrifice as many skill picks as you wish, although each will reduce your opportunities to round-out your Protagonist with extra skills during a later step of Protagonist creation.

 Alternatively, if you would prefer to play a Protagonist who is entirely bereft of resources (i.e., has a Resources rating of 0), you can choose to do so and in return receive one extra Bonus Skill Point Pick for later use.